-Cut open the plantains,dispose ofthe insides and place the skins,skin side down, on a bakingsheet or in an oven safe bowl.
+Cut open the plantains,dispose ofthe insides and place the skins,skin side down, on a bakingsheet or in an oven-safe bowl.
 Again, there is no specific temperature or measurement (thnxwikihow) so we are going to oven roast four plantain skins at350degrees until brown.
-The amount of skins, cocoa pods, and alternate ingredients used will depend on how much soap you are making or how concentratedyou want your soap to be.
+The number of skins, cocoa pods, and alternate ingredients used will depend on how much soap you are making or how concentratedyou want your soap to be.

 3. Burn the plantain skins (or alternate ingredients)